Nepal

 Indian grey mongoose

-Many other species of kingfisher, woodpecker, hornbills, storks & bird of prey
+Many species of kingfisher, woodpecker, hornbills, storks & bird of prey

 your guides